sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 If you rotate this pyramid in any direction other than the one Ethical Skeptic hypothesizes, the observation shafts will not work - this is a foundational aspect of the hypothesis.

 More on the Khafre Pyramid in TES thesis [1] and `EVIDENCE/civilization-history/important-structures`.

+## Mythical Evidence

+We have a mythical Chinese account of China rotating in the same direction as would be predicted during S1 -> S2:

+*"When the water god Gong Gong saw that he was losing, he smashed his head against Mount Buzhou, a pillar holding up the sky.
+The pillar collapsed and caused the sky to tilt towards the northwest and the earth to shift to the southeast."*

+See `EVIDENCE/cataclysm-stories/asia/china`.

+## Geological Evidence

+We have evidence of:
+- water flows into North Africa from the Mediterranean
+- water flows into France from the Arctic
+- Directional scouring of Severny Island and New Zealand along S1 -> S2 rotation path
+- water flows into the Great Basin, San Francisco Bay from the Pacific
+- water flows into south China from the Pacific

 ## Citations